ConorHogan/MachineLearning-and-Statistics-Project/README.md

 **NOTE**
 There a several test models in this section that can take quite a long time to run.
 This is because I tested most of the models by running them 5 times and getting the average of the 5 results.
-In order to prevent a person from running "All Cells" in the accompanying Jupyter Notebook and have to wait a long period of time to get to the final model I have "commented out" some of the code to used to test the models.
+In order to prevent a person from running "All Cells" in the accompanying Jupyter Notebook and having to wait a long period of time to get to the final model I have "commented out" some of the code to used to test the models.
 However, I have manually recorded the results achieved in the cell following the code.

 ### 4.1 Preprocessing
 Here I prepared the data to be fed into the model by going through a preprocessing checklist of: